firefox-devtools/har-export-trigger/README.md

 * `lib` - HAR client API files

 ## Requirements
-You need Firefox 59+ to run this extension.
+You need Firefox 60+ to run this extension.

-The following bug needs to be fixed yet:
+The following bugs need to be fixed:
-* Bug 1311177 - Implement the devtools.network.getHAR API method
+* [Bug 1311177](https://bugzilla.mozilla.org/show_bug.cgi?id=1311177) - Implement the devtools.network.getHAR API method
+* [Bug 1311171](https://bugzilla.mozilla.org/show_bug.cgi?id=1311171) - Implement the devtools.network.onRequestFinished API event

 ## Scopes
 There are following scopes related to the architecture of this extension.

 1) Page scope - This is where your page is running.
-This scope also includes harapi.js file and eg triggers HAR export.
+This scope also includes harapi.js file (see lib dir in this repo) and eg triggers HAR export.
 2) Content scope - This scope is responsible for handling messages from the page and communicating with the DevTools scope.
 3) Background scope - Background scope is responsible for relaying messages